ajacksified/ajacksified.github.com/_posts/2012-01-30-getting-backbone.markdown

 Your backbone application may look something like this:

-[User hits URL] ->
+1. User hits URL

-[Page instantiates router object] ->
+2. Page instantiates router object

-[Router object finds what route you're at, news up a model, which syncs its data from the server, and sticks it into a view] ->
+3. Router object finds what route you're at, news up a model, which syncs its data from the server, and sticks it into a view

-[The view hooks model up to the UI, the user performs actions on the form, which performs actions on the model, which syncs to the server] ->
+4. The view hooks model up to the UI, the user performs actions on the form, which performs actions on the model, which syncs to the server

-[User clicks link, which maps to the router, continues the cycle]
+5. User clicks link, which maps to the router, continues the cycle

 But wait.
-You *might not even use a router.* For example, maybe you want the awesomeness of Backbone, but you've only half-converted your app.
-So let's work out that scenario:
+You *might not even use a router.* For example, maybe you want the awesomeness of Backbone, but you don't plan on building a single-page app, or maybe you plan on building one later but can't do it all at once.
+That scenario might look more like:

-[User hits URL] ->
+1. User hits URL

-[Page instantiates model with data from the server (so we don't have to make two trips), instantiates view with this model] ->
+2. Page instantiates model with data from the server (so we don't have to make two trips), instantiates view with this model

-[View hooks model up to the UI, performs actions on the model, which syncs to the server] ->
+3. View hooks model up to the UI, performs actions on the model, which syncs to the server

-[User clicks link, which goes to a different page]
+4. User clicks link, which goes to a different page

-So, the traditional controller is more baked into the models, and the router is entirely for convenience (or if you're building a single-page-app kind of dealio.)
+The traditional controller is more baked into the models, and the router is entirely for convenience if you want to manage history to enable some back-button functionality for the user or if you want to store a bookmarkable state such as if you're building a single-page-app.

 Backbone's starting to look a whole lot more flexible now, more as a framework for splitting up DOM manipulation and Data manipulation and less as a complete web application composing kit.
 It *can* do that.
-But it doesn't have to if you're not building one.
-When you are ready- if you want to go that route- it's a matter of making your a tags map to hash or history changes instead of real URLs, and wazam, you have a singple page app with a fallback to plain old HTML, a fancy, trendy application, and a RESTful service- everything you need for an accessible, scalable front-end.
+But it doesn't have to if you're not building it that particular way, or if you're working on it but can't get there *today*.
+It's mostly a matter of making your a tags map to hash or history changes instead of real URLs, and wazam, you have a singple page app with a fallback to plain old HTML, a fancy, trendy application, and a RESTful service- everything you need for an accessible, scalable front-end.